 The six hexagons immediately surrounding a hex constitute the Zone of Control (ZOC) of any unit in that hex.
-Hexes upon which a unit exerts a Zone of Control are called Controlled Hexes and inhibit the movement of Enemy units: All units must cease movement when they enter an Enemy controlled hex.
+Hexes upon which a unit exerts a Zone of Control are called Controlled Hexes and inhibit the movement of Enemy units: All units must cease movement when they enter an Enemy-controlled hex.

-[6.1] EFFECTS ON MOVEMENT
+[6.1] EFFECTS OF MOVEMENT

-[6.11] All units exert a Zone of Control at all times, regardless of the Phase or the Player-Turn, during the entire Game-Turn.
-The presence of Zones of Control is never affected by other units, Enemy or Friendly.

-[6.12] Units do not pay any additional Movement Points to enter an Enemy-controlled hex.

-[6.13] There are only two ways for a unit (except Japanese infantry and engineer units) to exit an Enemy controlled hex: either by retreat or advance as a result of Combat, or by removal of the Enemy unit exerting the Zone of Control as a result of Combat.
+- [6.11] All units exert a Zone of Control at all times, regardless of the Phase or Player-Turn, during the entire Game-Turn.
+The presence of Zones of Control is never affected by other units, Enemy or Friendly - [6.12] Units do not pay any additional Movement Points to enter an Enemy-controlled hex. - [6.13] There are only two ways to exit a hex in an Enemy Zone of Control: Either by retreat or advance as a result of combat, or by removal of the Enemy unit exerting the Zone of Control as a result of combat.